sjmudd/ps-top/README.md

 Sometimes you may want to combine different tables together and show the combined output.
 A typical example might be if you have lots of similarly named tables.
-Should you want to do this you can use the following configuration file `~/.pstoprc` to hole the configuration information:
+Should you want to do this you can use the following configuration file `~/.pstoprc` to hold the configuration information:

 ```ini